How to Prevent Tartar Buildup on Your Teeth

 Learn ways to keep ahead of tartar buildup

-What is Calcium Buildup?
+What is Tartar Buildup?

 How Does Tartar Form?

-The road to tartar buildup starts small ? with bacteria.
-Bacteria naturally lives in our mouths, and left long enough, the will form into colonies.
-This bacteria, along with food and drink residue, is generally soft and sticky and known as plaque.
-Brushing and flossing as directed by your dentist should remove this soft plaque from your teeth and surrounding tissues.
-Unless this accumulated plaque is properly removed, the calcium naturally present in our saliva can cause it to harden into what is commonly referred to as calcium deposits, tartar, or calculus, appearing as white spots on our teeth.
+Tartar buildup starts with bacteria.
+Bacteria naturally live in your mouth and when left long enough it forms into colonies.
+These bacteria, along with proteins from your saliva and food byproducts, forms the soft and sticky film known as plaque.
+Brushing and flossing as directed by your dentist should remove this soft plaque.
+However, when this plaque is not completely removed, the calcium naturally present in your saliva can cause it to harden into what is commonly referred to as tartar buildup.

-How Can I Remove Calcium Buildup?
+How Can I Remove Tartar Buildup?

-How Can I Avoid Calcium Buildup?
+How Can I Avoid Tartar Buildup?

 The easiest way to prevent tartar buildup is to brush your teeth for at least two minutes, twice a day and floss at least once daily.
 This oral care routine will remove the bacteria-filled plaque from your teeth, which could eventually harden into tartar.
 Some mouthwashes can also assist in killing bacteria in the mouth, preventing it from colonizing, thus reducing plaque and the risk of tartar build up.
 Each person produces plaque at a different rate, so tartar build up can develop for even the best brushers.
 To keep tartar in check, it is important to visit your dentist for routine cleanings at least twice a year, or as otherwise directed by your dentist.